 A week or so ago I came across an article on Drapers on Twitter, "Retailer Insights: Making sense of declining wholesale relationships" and I thought it was an interesting read.
 In it, Elizabeth Hanley, owner of independent retailer Magpie's Nest in Stalybridge, Cheshire talks about how she has noticed a decline in brand loyalty from the brands she stock.

 Elizabeth opened her first shop in 2013 selling handbags and accessories and after a year the shop moved into larger premises.
-In 2016 the shop had out-grown it's retail space and the store moved in to even larger premises and expanded into giftware.
+In 2016 the shop had outgrown its retail space and the store moved into even larger premises and expanded into giftware.

 How do you find new suppliers?

-I am am always looking.
-I never have a day of in that sense!
+I am always looking.
+I never have a day off in that sense!
 If I spot something on holiday in a shop I like the look of I will do some research to find the supplier.
 I picked up one of our soap companies we stock like this.
-I was on holiday in the lake district and saw these super gorgeous soaps, purchased one and tested it out at home.
+I was on holiday in the lake district and saw these super gorgeous soaps, purchased one, and tested it out at home.
 Then when I decided the product was good I contacted the company to see if they would work with us.